How Tax Aware is Your Investing Strategy?

 SOURCE: HWM calculations (available upon request)

-Tax Loss Harvesting as a Tax Deferral Strategy
+Tax-Loss Harvesting as a Tax Deferral Strategy

 How to Reduce Investment Taxes and Maximize Wealth